tutul2010/dotnet6-cqrs-mediator-api/README.md

 Description
 ----------------------------------------------------------------------------------------------------------------------
-Code repo with .NET Core Web API application implemented with CQRS, Mediator Pattern approach with  Domain Driven Design.
+Code repo with .NET Core Web API application implemented with CQRS, Mediator Pattern approach with  Domain Driven Design.</br>
+It has 3 branch as below </br>
+ Master(default) => .NET Core Web API with CQRS-Mediator design pattern implementation with Ef Core.
+It can run with Visual studio 2022 IDE with sql server database </br>
+ Main -</br>
+ Docker-support => .NET Core Web API with CQRS-Mediator design pattern implementation with Ef Core and  *docker support* </br>

 # Code setup Instructions for *master* branch  at Local dev system
 ----------------------------------------------------------------------------------------------------------------------
 1)First ,Make sure to install Visual Studio 2022 IDE and .NET6 Frmwrk version on the Local system. </br>